angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-helpful">

 *Note* The button in the snippet above also has a `disabled` binding attached to it to disable the button when the `profileForm` is invalid.
-You aren't performing any validation yet, so the button will always be enabled.
-Simple form validation is [covered later in the guide](#simple-form-validation).
+You aren't performing any validation yet, so the button is always enabled.
+Simple form validation is covered later in the [Form Validation](#simple-form-validation) section.

 </div>

 ### Display the component

-Update the `AppComponent` template, adding the `ProileEditor` component containing the form.
+Update the `AppComponent` template, adding the `ProileEditor` component that contains the form.

 <code-example path="reactive-forms/src/app/app.component.1.html" region="app-profile-editor" linenums="false" title="src/app/app.component.html (profile editor)">

 </code-example>

+The `ProfileEditor` allows you to manage the `FormControl` instances for the `firstName` and `lastName` controls with the `FormGroup`.

 <figure>
   <img src="generated/images/guide/reactive-forms/profile-editor-1.png" alt="Profile Editor">
 </figure>

-## Nesting Form Groups
+## Nesting form groups

-### Create a Nested Group

-When building complex forms, managing the different areas of information is easier in smaller sections and some groups of information naturally fall into the same group.
-An address is a good example of information that can be grouped together. `FormGroup`s are composed of `FormControl`s, but also take `FormGroups` as a control in the model.
+When building complex forms, managing the different areas of information is easier in smaller sections, and some groups of information naturally fall into the same group.
+Using a nested `FormGroup` allows you to break large forms groups into smaller, more manageable ones.

+### Create a nested group

+An address is a good example of information that can be grouped together.
+A `FormGroup` is composed of `FormControl` instances, but can also use a `FormGroup` as a part of the model.
 This makes composing complex form models easier to maintain and logically group together.

+The following example separates the `profileForm` into a set of top level `FormControl` instances, and a nested `address` `FormGroup`.
 Update the `ProfileEditor` component to create a `FormGroup` named `address` with a few controls for capturing the address information.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.ts" region="nested-formgroup" linenums="false" title="src/app/profile-editor/profile-editor.component.ts (nested form group)">